Actor Headshots

 Where is Photography Shark's studio located for theatrical headshots?

-The studio is at 83 E Water St, Rockland, MA 02370 — about 25 miles south of Boston, easily accessible via Route 3 or the MBTA commuter rail.
+The studio is at 83 E Water Street, Rockland, MA 02370 — about 25 miles south of Boston, easily accessible via Route 3 or the MBTA commuter rail.
 South Shore actors avoid Boston traffic and parking entirely, and Boston actors often find the commute surprisingly straightforward.

 How much do theatrical headshots cost at Photography Shark?